Hyperbolic sine-Gordon model beyond the first threshold: Introduction

 \subsubsection{Random wave equations with polynomial nonlinearities}

 For power type nonlinearities, there has been spectacular progress in the study of the well-posedness issue for random wave equations in the recent years.
-In \cite{GKO2}, the first author, Koch and Oh studied the following quadratic wave equation in three dimensions:
+In \cite{GKO2}, Gubinelli, Koch and Oh studied the following quadratic wave equation in three dimensions:

 where $\xi$ is space-time white noise on $\R_+ \times \T^2$.
 By adapting the paracontrolled approach of Gubinelli, Imkeller and Perkowski \cite{GIP}, developed for parabolic equations, to the wave setting together with the random operator perspective of Bourgain \cite{BO96}, they proved well-posedness (for smooth enough initial data) of \eqref{SNLW}.
 A key ingredient in their argument is to prove the so-called {\it multilinear smoothing} for (a renormalized version of) the square of the stochastic convolution $\Psi$ solving